YazeedHammad/meps/README.md

 # meps
-MEPS website using Apostrophe CMS
+- MEPS website using Apostrophe CMS

+# To Run Server:
+- mongod

+#To Run The App:
+- nodemon